Grantmaking: Healthy Pathways for Native Youth

 Successful Applications will Demonstrate

 - How the proposed project/program will provide leadership opportunities for Native youth.

 - A strong positive impact that the program/project will have on the community.

-- That the organization has the capacity to carry-out the proposed project/program.
+- That the organization possesses the capacity to carry-out the proposed work.

 Please note, funding is limited to our service area: Washington, Oregon, Idaho, and Montana.